FilecoinFoundationWeb/filecoin-foundation-site/content/blog/storage-provider-bounty-board.md

 ## Awarding System

 Bounties are awarded for closing and/or fixing an issue.
 Bounties range from $50 to $5,000 (or equivalent FIL).
 Awards are determined based on the urgency and complexity of the task at hand.
 Rewards are determined by the Filecoin Foundation and the Storage Provider Working Group.
-Additional details can be found here.
+Additional details can be found <a href="/blog">here</a>.

+- Lorem ipsum dolor sit amet, consectetur adipiscing elit
+- sed do eiusmod tempor incididunt ut labore et dolore magna aliqua
+  - Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+  - Duis aute irure dolor in reprehenderit

+- Voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+- Excepteur sint occaecat cupidatat non proident

 ## How to submit an open issue